 Cadorna Trench Raid

 - The units which attacked Oppy Wood were awarded the battle honour Oppy.
-A wood on the outskirts of North Hull, is named Oppy, as a War memorial to the Hull Pals involved in the battle on the 3rd and 4th May, 1917.
+A wood beside Dane Park Road, on the outskirts of North Hull, is named Oppy.
+It is a War memorial to the Hull Pals involved in the battle on the 3rd and 4th May, 1917.

 - On the 16th October 1932, the people of Hull and the Commune of Oppy, unveiled a permanent memorial at the scene of the battle.
 The ground of which the memorial stands was donated by the Vicomte and Vicomtesse du Bouexic de la Driennays in memory of their 22 year old son Pierre, an NCO of the French 504th Tank Regiment, who was killed in action at Guyencourt on 8 August 1918.